Associate Degree in Law (Paralegal Studies)

 This course consists of compulsory law units and elective units.
-Students can choose to study a major in Conveyancing.
+Students can choose to study a major in either Civil Practice or Conveyancing.

 Conveyancing provides students with the academic requirements necessary to obtain a conveyancer’s licence in NSW, and is accredited by NSW Fair Trading.
 For licensing requirements, and details of mandatory additional work experience required to enable registration, enquiries should be made to NSW Fair Trading.
 Note that each Australian state or territory has its own legislation regulating conveyancing practice, except QLD where only qualified solicitors are legally permitted to engage in conveyancing.

 Additional information: Some elective units, when studied by distance education, require students to attend on-campus workshops.
-See teaching methods below, and contact the University for more information.
+Contact the University for more information.

 The assessment methods used in this course vary from unit to unit.
 They may include research proposals, research essays, reports, oral and written presentations, case studies, online and class participation, and examinations.
 The weighting of assessment marks between assignments and examinations also varies.